-During 2016, the Company granted approximately 197,841 options to employees and directors with a grant date fair value of approximately \$0.7 million.
+During 2016, the Company granted 197,841 options to employees and directors with a grant date fair value of approximately \$0.7 million.
 Of these options, 189,091 are performance based, which will vest upon the fulfilment of certain clinical conditions and will terminate if they have not vested by December 31, 2020.
-The Company determined that the satisfaction of the vesting criteria was not probable as of December 31, 2016 and, as a result, did not record any expense related to these awards for the year ended December 31, 2016.
-The weighted average grant-date fair values of options granted during the years ended December 31, 2015 and 2016 were \$6.16 and \$3.66, respectively.
+The Company determined that the satisfaction of the vesting criteria was not probable throughout 2016 and 2017 and, as a result, did not record any expense related to these awards for the years ended December 31, 2016 and 2017.